nekonium/meteor-package-elements/README.md

 # Nekonium elements
+Forked from Ethereum elements.

+Difference from Ethereum elements.

+- Update web3 library to nekonium web3.
+- Change the namespace of web3 to nekonium/web3.
+(0.7.21)

+# Ethereum elements

 A collection of basic Meteor templates/components to make dapps faster to build.

-Its recommended to use these elements along with the [Ðapp styles](https://github.com/ethereum/dapp-styles).
+Its recommended to use these elements along with the [Dapp styles](https://github.com/ethereum/dapp-styles).

 You can find a [demo here](http://ethereum-elements.meteor.com).